-Pathways aims at helping students to identify, investigate, and plan their future career pathway.
+Preparation work and training aims at helping students to identify, investigate, and plan their future career pathway.

-Furthermore, students undertake study in many various topics which is designed to broaden knowledge and improve skills around the world of work.
+Furthermore, students undertake study in many various topics which are designed to broaden knowledge and improve skills around the world of work.

 These topics include: